 - Adult Choir – Joining the choir is a great way to get involved in Temple life.
 You do not need to be a "professional singer" & there are no auditions.
 The ability to read music is helpful but not required.

-- Choir, Junior – The choir is made up of children in the 3rd – 7th grade who love to sing and meet new friends.
+- Junior Choir – The choir is made up of children in the 3rd – 7th grades who love to sing and meet new friends.
 There are no auditions, and a firm commitment to the choir is encouraged.

-- Literacy Programs – We help school children learn to love reading and books, by partnering with five schools in the Oakland Unified School District.
+- People of the Book Literacy Project – We help school children learn to love reading and books, by partnering with underserved elementary schools in the Oakland School District, providing one-on-one tutoring as well as donating thousands of books to students and libraries.

 - Women of Temple Sinai – Temple Sinai women of all ages and backgrounds serving the needs of the Temple and community while building bonds of friendship.
 Sisterhood sponsors Rabbi's Book Reviews, the Sisterhood Shabbat, the Gift Shop, and more.